zvonimirklenovic/OpenBoard/OpenBoard.md

 2. Marketplace Functionality:
 Transactions available through a crypto platform and economy with its native currency (OB or OBCP token).
-ERC2 token built and released on the Ethereum Network.
+Built and released on the Polkadot Network.
 Combines multiple smart contract functionalities.

 3. NFT-Based DAO Token: